quisquous/cactbot/docs/TimelineGuide.md

 ### Entries

-Here is some grammar examples of timeline entries.
+Here are some grammar examples of timeline entries.
 Every timeline entry begins with the ability time and the ability name.

 `Number "String" (duration Number)`